pingcap/docs-cn/sql-statements/sql-statement-alter-table.md

 The following major restrictions apply to `ALTER TABLE` in TiDB:

-- Making multiple changes in a single `ALTER TABLE` statement is currently not supported.
+- Changing the same column or index when altering multiple schema objects in a single statement is not supported.

 - Changes of the [Reorg-Data](/sql-statements/sql-statement-modify-column.md#reorg-data-change) types on primary key columns are not supported.